beaverDamDemo/my-cv/README.md

 # use Koala to convert the three scripts into .min.js
+maybe you can work without Koala and use non min.js files , dont forget about scss
 # use Koala for scss to

 # to run php -S localhost:4200